drumnation/djentronome/.brain/2-agent-spock/b-features/02-core-packages-scaffolding/02-core-packages-scaffolding.md

 * Relevant Skill Jacks: `Read @.brain/2-agent-spock/d-skill-jacks/latency-compensation.skill-jack.ts`
 * Testing Type: Unit Tests

+#### Implementation Status:
+- This task is pending.
+- Will implement mechanisms to measure and adjust for input latency.
+- Package will provide utilities for calibration tests and persistent storage of offset values.
+- Implementation will focus on accuracy and ease of use.

 ### 6.7.
 Subtask 7: Integration testing between packages

 * `[ ]` Task completed.